 Sandy Harper-Jaques, RN, MN, RMFT

 My current clinical interests include systems-oriented psychotherapy with individuals, couples and families.
 My education as a nurse provides a lens to explore the impact of physical and emotional health problems on the relationship with oneself and on relationship with others.
 I am an advocate of walk-in single session therapy; and, I enjoy mentoring students and therapists.
-I own a private therapy practice providing psychotherapy and supervision and I continue to work in a walk-in single session therapy program.
+I continue to provide clinical supervision and I have the privilege of working with clients in publicly funded clinics in a walk-in single session therapy program.
 I enjoy writing and have had the good fortune of my ideas being shared with others in refereed journals.
-In my personal life I am married and we have two adult daughters who are off having adventures in their own lives.
-I enjoy cycling, snowshoeing, quilting and spending time with interesting people.

 Credentials & Memberships: